annelo-msft/gists/clientmodel/options.md

 ClientModel clients take a `RequestOptions` parameter on protocol methods.
 This is used specify options for the duration of a single service method invocation.
 This includes:

-- Adding headers to a request via `options.RequestHeaders`
+- Adding headers to a request via `options.AddHeader` or `options.SetHeader`.
 - Providing method-scope cancellation token via `options.CancellationToken`
-- Setting non-default behavior when the service returns an error response via `options.ErrorBehavior`
+- Setting non-default behavior when the service returns an error response via `options.ErrorOptions`
 - Per-invocation pipeline customizations
   - Custom per-call and per-retry policies via the `AddPolicy` method